-There are places I do not resent calories at, because the food and the experience are worth each and every bit of sweat needed to burn them up.
-Calories spent on subpar bar and quick-serve food annoys me.
-It didn’t always.
+There are places I do not resent overspending calories at, because the food and the experience are worth each and every bit of sweat needed to burn them up.
 If it’s not amazing, what’s the point?
 I might as well eat a tomato and call it a day.

 300 First (300 1st Ave NW)

-Many a Monday Night Date Night has been spent by Chris and I at 300 First.
-I’d call the ambiance upscale coziness.
+Chris and I have spent many Monday Night Date Nights at 300 First.
+The place is both upscale and cozy.
 Our favorite server is Amber, because she’s amazing, kind, and fun to talk with.
-My favorite dish there is the Chicken Cordon Bleu Wellington.
+Whenever I’m craving comfort, I want to go there.
+My favorite dish is the Cordon Bleu Wellington.
 It features grilled chicken wrapped with honey smoked ham, Swiss cheese, volute, wrapped in French puff pastry; and, is served with garlic mashed potatoes and choice of vegetable side dish.
 I skip the mashed potatoes and get double asparagus.
 Even when I’m treating myself and not focused on being good, I do try to make some positive choices.

 Terza Ristorante (30 3rd St SE)